greyblake/nutype/README.md

 * Support derive Hash for String
 * Impl FromStr for String types
 * Support derive of Borrow<str> and Borrow<String> for String types
+* Refactor numbers and split into groups: integer and float.